Welcome to the little page for Transformers aimed at little kids, typically

 minimal posability, they're a cute gateway to Transformers.
 Sold in

 two-packs at below the Basic price point.
+These did overlap a little with

 - Wave 1: Optimus Prime/Ravage, Mirage/Starscream,